jordanbrauer/lighthouse/BACKPORT.md

 * more commenting out of event dispatcher calls
 * switch `Arr::prepend` call to helper function `array_prepend` to allow for Dealsix polyfilling the function easily

+## AST (Abstract Syntax Tree) Helper

+* use a polyfill version of the Laravel 5/6 collection data structure object to provide new `first` method functionality
+* call `iterator_to_array` on node lists that for whatever reason are not properly casted to array by collection polyfill